railsware/smt_rails/README.md

 # SmtRails

-Shared mustache templates for rails 3.
+Shared mustache templates for Rails 3 and 4 and Sprockets 2 and 3.

 ## Installation